appserver-io/fastcgi/docs/Server.md

 - There must be no more than one response for a request.
 This usually leads to a "unexpected request id" within the client and in best case the unexpected response is simply and silently dropped.

-| The approach of using event listeners to handle responses is still under investigation
-| and may change before release of 2.0 once more.

 As last step set the port to specify the port of the socket to listen on and start the loop.